K-8 3D Printing

 3D Printing technology is being adopted into industry in ever-increasing frequencies and applications, creating skills and jobs that will be integral to an Industry 4.0 future.
 K-8 students can learn the basics of 3D printing, from understanding strength and use of various materials, to basic CAD/CAM design, to problem-solving and critical thinking.

-This project-based course investigates the use of 3D printers and injection molding as part of a rapid manufacturing process.
+This project-based course from LJ Create investigates the use of 3D printers and injection molding as part of a rapid manufacturing process.
 Students explore how 3D printers can be used to produce tooling for manufacturing and will design and develop tooling for injection molding.

 By considering multiple processes, technologies and materials, students develop critical thinking skills necessary to decision-making in any career field.

-As 3D Printing grows in use across all industries and markets, teach your students to not only 3D print, but to design, program and create useful parts using 3D printing technology.
+As 3D Printing grows in use across all industries and markets, teach your students to not only 3D print, but to design, program and create useful parts using 3D printing technology from Markforged.
 This program focuses on core concepts in:

 - Engineering Design